hunterkepley/pi-hole-setup-guide/README.md

 6. `chmod +x` the script to make it executable
 7. Run the script
 8. Profit

+###### *Important*: This blacklist list is ENORMOUS.
+The script pings hosts it finds, and if your router can access them, it adds them to your blacklist (does not replace the blacklist).
+This will take forever to run, on a Raspberry pi, since it's slow + a slow process.
+You may want to run this on a faster computer, then put the blacklist output on your rpi.

 #### Logging into the web interface